 Calculate the area

 Alternatively, you can use a non-selective, or broad-spectrum, herbicide to destroy the plants.
-Apply the herbicide according to the manufacturer’s instructions and wait for the plants to completely die.
+Apply the herbicide according to the manufacturer’s instructions and wait for the plants to die completely.
 Herbicide is frequently advised for weeds that spread via rhizomes or stolons and are difficult to eliminate simply by digging.

 Level and clear the soil

-With a steel garden rake, also known as a bow rake, rake the area completely.
+A steel garden rake, also known as a bow rake, rakes the area completely.
 Remove any uprooted weeds and rake out any twigs, stones, or other sharp things that may harm the landscape fabric.
 As you rake, discard the loose pebbles and debris until the dirt surface is nice and flat.

 Lay down the landscape fabric

 The landscape fabric should be rolled out parallel to the area’s long dimension.
-With a sharp utility knife, cut the material from the roll as needed.
-This helps to replace the blade frequently so it is always sharp.
+Cut the material from the roll as needed with a sharp utility knife.
+This helps to replace the blade frequently, so it is always sharp.
 If desired, you can leave the pieces long and trim them afterward; having too much fabric is preferable to having too little.

 Overlap the pieces by at least 6 inches if you require more than one row of cloth.
-Fabric producers may claim that 3 inches is sufficient, but 6 inches is preferable.
-If the fabric has two sides (for example, a shiny and a dull side), make sure to attach it with the correct side facing up, as specified.
-If required, use stones or other heavy objects to temporarily weigh down the fabric.
+Fabric producers may claim that 3 inches are sufficient, but 6 inches is preferable.
+If the fabric has two sides (a shiny and a dull side), make sure to attach it with the right side facing up, as specified.
+If required, use stones or other heavy objects to temporarily weigh the fabric.

 Staple the fabric in place

-Make sure the cloth is in the right place before securing it with landscape fabric staples with a hammer or small hand maul.
-Staple around the edges and seams, and as needed across the internal portions, every 10 feet or so.
+Ensure the cloth is in the right place before securing it with landscape fabric staples with a hammer or small hand maul.
+Staple around the edges and seams, and as needed across the internal portions, every 10 feet.
 If necessary, trim the fabric along the edges.

 Optional: plant through the landscape fabric

 If you’re adding plants to the area, use scissors or a utility knife to cut an X-shaped incision in the landscape fabric for each plant.
-Cut from the outside in toward the center, making incisions just large enough to excavate a hole for the plant’s root ball.
-The fewer and smaller the holes in the fabric that you make, the better.
+Cut from the outside toward the center, making incisions large enough to excavate a hole for the plant’s root ball.
+The fewer and smaller the holes in your fabric, the better.

 To dig the hole, pull the flaps apart and pour the soil into a wheelbarrow or container rather than over the fabric.
 Install the plant, backfill with soil around the root ball, and lightly press the soil to remove any air pockets.
 To cover the soil, place the four fabric flaps snugly against the base of the plant.

-If desired, cover the landscaping fabric with mulch or other ground cover.
-If you’re using natural mulch, such as wood chips or pine needles, keep the cover to no more than 2 inches thick.
+If desired, cover the landscaping fabric with mulch or another ground cover.
+Using natural mulch, such as wood chips or pine needles, keep the cover to no more than 2 inches thick.
 Depending on the stone and the intended use of the space, less than 2 inches of stone may be required for full coverage.
 With a rake, spread and smooth the ground cover, taking care not to harm the fabric.

 Landscape fabric tips